lmbarros/romualdo-language/design/grammar.md

 Notes about expressions:

+* In the `call` rule, I am using `qualifiedIdentifier` in a way that is not semantically correct: it will match both real qualified identifiers and chains of `struct`member accesses.
 * The `gosub` expression must appear in a passage.
 It calls another passage, and returns with that passage's return value.
 * The `listen` expression is used to get input from the player.
 Its `expression`